jacksondebuhr/dashmm/index.md

 *   REU program announced for Summer 2015
 *   April 12th, 2015 - Presentation about DASHMM project at APS April Meeting 2015 in Baltimore, MD.
 *   October 1st, 2014 - The DASHMM project begins.

+## Acknowledgments

+DASHMM was initially funded by the NSF.